hdbrzgr/jira-mcp/README.md

 ### Common Issues

 **❌ "Connection failed" or "Authentication error"**
-- Double-check your `ATLASSIAN_HOST` (should be like `company.atlassian.net`)
+- Double-check your `JIRA_HOST` (should be like `http://localhost:8080` for local Jira)
-- Verify your API token is correct
+- Verify your Personal Access Token (PAT) is correct
-- Make sure your email matches your Atlassian account
+- Make sure your PAT has the necessary permissions in Jira

 **❌ "No MCP servers found"**
 - Restart Cursor completely after adding the configuration